maaz7214/Ccript-front-end/README.md

 4. Use Forward/Back buttons to scroll horizontally through columns
 5. Refresh data using the refresh button

+### Quantity Take-Off

+1. **Navigate to Quantity Take-Off:**
+   - Use the sidebar to navigate to `/quantity-take-off`
+   - Browse through available folders in grid view

+2. **Folder Management:**
+   - View folders as interactive cards with hover effects
+   - Click on any folder to enter and view its contents
+   - Use breadcrumb navigation to navigate back to parent folders

+3. **Table View & Data Management:**
+   - View structured data in responsive tables optimized for horizontal viewing
+   - Tables automatically adjust to fit screen width while maintaining readability
+   - Scroll horizontally through all columns without layout issues
+   - Edit data directly in table cells with inline editing functionality

+4. **Excel Export Feature:**
+   - Click the "Export to Excel" button in folder detail views
+   - Downloads complete table data including all columns and rows
+   - Exported file includes: Item Code, Description, Unit, Rate, Job quantities, Running totals
+   - File format: Excel (.xlsx) with proper column headers and data formatting
+   - Filename automatically generated with folder name and timestamp

+5. **Responsive Design:**
+   - Tables scale properly on different screen sizes
+   - Mobile-optimized layout with touch-friendly interactions
+   - Compact column spacing for better data visibility
+   - Proper padding and margins for improved readability

 ### Authentication

 - All dashboard routes are protected